 To top up your hydration, ensure that you have packed enough water for everybody.
 I recommend using the available cooler space for water bottles instead of sodas, juices, and beer.
 These beverages won’t keep you hydrated as well as water does, and in fact, they will dehydrate you even more.

 If possible, bring an extra cooler filled with cold water bottles on your camping trip, especially if it’s very hot outside.
 Make sure that you bring ice as well so your drinks stay cold and refreshing.

 Additionally, children are more susceptible to dehydration than adults.
 You should be responsible to keep the kids well hydrated, as they would probably lose a lot more water due to playing and increased physical activity.

 Wear comfortable clothes

-Moreover, darker color absorbs more heat from the sun.
-Thus, light colored clothes are your best bet for summer camping outfits.
+Moreover, the darker color absorbs more heat from the sun.
+Thus, light-colored clothes are your best bet for summer camping outfits.

 Set up your camp

 Set up your camp in a cool place with adequate shade.
 If you have arrived at the campsite by morning, make sure that your tent is in a well-shaded area that will not be hit by sunlight in the afternoon.